meverett1167/bados-sg-agility-2018/docs/bados/module1.rst

 Create XFF-Mixed_Attacker iRule
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Because we do not have dozens of good and bad source IPs available for clients and attackers in this environment, we simulate them by adding an iRule to the virtual server, which adds a randomized X-Forwarded-For (XFF) header to each request, and an http profile which inserts the XFF into the HTTP headers prior to |awaf| processing
+Because we do not have dozens of good and bad source IPs available for clients and attackers in this environment, we simulate them by adding an iRule to the virtual server.
+The iRule adds a randomized X-Forwarded-For (XFF) header to each request.

 1. Navigate to **Local Traffic ›› iRules : iRule List** and select **Create.** Name a new iRule named **XFF\_mixed\_Attacker\_Good\_iRule.** Copy and paste the iRule below.